Alice Vieira

-Alice Vieira (born 20 March 1943 in Lisbon) is a Portuguese children's book author.
+Alice Vieira (born 20 March 1943 in Lisbon) is a Portuguese children's and adult books author.

 Biography

 Vieira graduated from the University of Lisbon with a thesis about Bernard Shaw's theatre.
 She worked as a journalist before devoting almost all her time to writing books for children and young adults.
-She has published already more than eight dozen titles, and won several prestigious awards in Portugal in the field of literature for children and teenagers.
+She has published already more than eight dozen titles and won several prestigious awards in Portugal in the field of literature for children and teenagers.

 Her books have been translated to Bulgarian, Catalan, Chinese, Dutch, French, Galician, German, Hungarian, Italian, Korean, Russian, Serbo-Croatian, Spanish.